Featured Post

 What are some ways AI can make education more accessible?

-AI makes education accessible by using tools like Speechify for text-to-audio (helping students with visual impairments) and Otter.ai for audio-to-text transcription (helping students who are hard of hearing).
+AI makes education accessible using tools like Speechify for text-to-audio (helping students with visual impairments) and Otter.ai for audio-to-text transcription (helping students who are hard of hearing).

 What ethical considerations should be addressed when implementing AI in education?